 Pay Per Click June 10th, 2013

 If you are using AdWords to promote a small to medium business, then every penny counts so it is important to ensure that your ad groups are as focused as possible.
 Using negative keywords to qualify your campaign can make the difference between attracting someone who is looking to buy your product and someone who is looking for a job!
-If you are a local business and want to make sure that you are paying for the right type of clicks in your AdWords campaigns, then consider using one of the negative keyword lists that I’ve provided below.
+If you are a local business and want to make sure that you are paying for the right type of clicks in your AdWords or PPC marketing campaigns, then consider using one of the negative keyword lists that I’ve provided below.

 Note: Some of the negative keywords provided may not be relevant to your campaigns, so be sure to use your discretion when adding any of them to AdWords.